 Authors: Ansaf Salleb-Aouissi, Cliff Stein, David Blei, Itsik Peer Associate, Mihalis Yannakakis, Peter Orbanz

-If you ever dreamt of attending classes at Columbia University but never had the chance, this machine learning course is the next best thing.
+If you ever dreamt of attending classes at Columbia University but never had the chance, this artificial intelligence course focused on ML is the next best thing.
 It’s dedicated to data scientists, and believe me: it’s run by some of the institution’s most experienced lecturers, including computer science and statistics professors.

 It’ll help you get to grips with the fundamentals of ML and its respective algorithms, including linear regression and supervised and unsupervised learning, among others.